 Because coordinate adjectives are equally important, they are separated by a comma.
 Cumulative adjectives aren't equally important and so they are not separated by a comma.
 Only use a comma to separate two adjectives if you could also write "and" there and keep the same meaning.

-- Correct: The long, metal pole stuck out of the ground.
+- Correct: The shiny, silver pole stuck out of the ground.

-- Incorrect: The long metal pole stuck out of the ground.
+- Incorrect: The shiny silver pole stuck out of the ground.

 - Correct: The bright yellow jacket looked amazing.